MuistotKartalla/muistot-backend/README.md

 And could then be run in a lower cost environment e.g. Amazon Lambda.
 This would also allow breaking down the project into smaller parts that could be containerized individually and could be run like microservices.

+## Information

+Here is the general structure of the api and a description of actions available for each resource.

+![[]](.github/images/api-structure.png)